Glebka/ecored/README.md

 Tested on ESP32 C3 Super Mini board with EcoFlow Delta2 with extra battery.

-* The switch on Web UI turns invertor on, but fails to turn it off without any error.
-Need to investigate
 * ESP32C3 is really hot during operation

 ## References